-Estate planning is typically aimed at the most efficient way to transfer wealth to the next generation, and most people assume that an estate plan will often only benefit their heirs.
-At Lamson & Cutner, Elder Law and estate planning strategies work hand-in-hand to build a financial fortress around you, and to create a secure economic future for you and your loved ones.
+Estate planning and Wills are typically aimed at the most efficient way to transfer wealth to the next generation, and most people assume that an estate plan will often only benefit their heirs.
+When you work with an estate planning lawyer at Lamson & Cutner, estate planning and asset protection strategies work hand-in-hand to build a financial fortress around you, and to create a secure economic future for you and your loved ones.

 For single persons and unmarried couples, Lamson & Cutner’s Elder Law planning can also address estate planning goals.
 Preservation of the assets of someone who needs home or nursing home care increases that person’s ability to leave an estate for his or her partner or heirs.

-The Advantage Estate Planning Can Give You Today
+The Advantage Estate Planning and Asset Protection Can Give You Today

-Elder Law and estate planning use some of the same legal structures (typically wills and trusts) to achieve their goals.
-Estate planners create trusts to avoid or reduce taxes, to protect against claims of future creditors, and to provide for the orderly distribution of the income and assets to the beneficiaries.
-Elder Law attorneys create special protective trusts to shield your money, income, home and other assets against Medicaid’s “spend down” rules.
-Without asset protection, these rules will force you to pay for your own care, until all your monetary reserves are exhausted.
+Elder Law and estate planning use some of the same legal structures (typically Wills and trusts) to achieve their goals.
+Estate planners create trusts to avoid probate, to avoid or reduce taxes, to protect against claims of future creditors, and to provide for the orderly distribution of the income and assets to the beneficiaries.
+Elder Law attorneys create special protective trusts to facilitate eligibility for government benefit programs such as Medicaid, and to shield your money, income, home and other assets against Medicaid’s “spend down” rules.
+These rules will otherwise force you to pay for your own care, until all your monetary reserves are exhausted.
 Only then will Medicaid cover your healthcare costs.

 Three Vital Benefits Estate Planning Provides For Your Family And Other Heirs